hoangtien2k3/hoangtien2k3/README.md

 </p>

-## About me
+## 👋 Hi there, About me
 I am a backend developer, I have worked as a software developer since 2021 and later focused extensively on backend applications since 2022.
 A computer geek who enjoys building backend systems, learning new things every day, reading books about personal development, and video games.
-In addition to learning knowledge, I ran a YouTube channel called "Hoàng Anh Tiến" on which I share my experiences developing backend systems.
+In addition to learning knowledge, I ran a fan page channel called [@hoangtien2k3](https://www.facebook.com/hoangtien2k3) on which I share my experiences developing backend systems và algorithms.

-## Hi there, Good day! 👋
 - ⚡ Currently I am a 3rd year student of information technology department
 - 🔭 Really Love new challenges
 - 💬 Open to collaboration on any backend projects and always eager to learn something new.
 - 😍 Ask me about Backend development, I may be able to answer 😅 ❤️💕✌️ [*fanpage - support code*](https://www.facebook.com/hoangtien2k3.vn/)
-- 🤝 Let's connect!
+- 📫 Let's connect!
 Find me on
   -  Gmail: hoangtien2k3qx1@gmail.com
   -  Website: [*https://hoangtien2k3.github.io*](https://hoangtien2k3.github.io/)
   -  Linkedin: [*https://www.linkedin.com/in/hoangtien2k3/*](https://www.linkedin.com/in/hoangtien2k3/)